rzane/memorex/README.md

 Memorex is designed with the following features in mind:

-* Works with Sorbet signatures.
+* Fully compatible with Sorbet.
-* Works with frozen objects.
+* Support for memoizing methods on frozen objects.
-* Returns a Symbol, so you can chain decorators.
+* Support for preloading and resetting memoized values.
+* Support for memoization of class and module methods.
+* Support for inheritance of memoized class and instance methods.
-* Doesn't memoize methods with arguments, which is a feature, not a bug.
+* No support for memoization of methods with arguments, which is a feature, not a bug.

 ## Installation